LassoSoft/LassoGuide/source/getstart/beginners/what-is-lasso.rst

 =========================================

 However, websites these days are much more dynamic and have constantly changing information and content.
-This isn't magic; your server must do the lifting for you.
+This isn't magic; the server must do the lifting for you.
 What follows is a simple example.